Samuel-Dainton/portfolio-project-1/README.md

 The Escape Manchester website is a landing page for groups and individuals to learn more about the various Escape Rooms that operate in and around the city of Manchester, UK.
 It offers brief details of some of the rooms available such as their difficulty, recommended group size and a link to their website.

 Users are encouraged to sign up to the forum to talk to others that have a keen interest in these rooms to share their experiences and perhaps make new friends to tackle these challenges with.
-There are also social media links for the group and a newsletter signup link included when registering for the forum.
+There are also social media links for the group and a newsletter sign up link included when registering for the forum.

 http://ami.responsivedesign.is/